Netacea/cloudfront-worker-template-typescript/README.md

 ### ‼ Important

-It's critical that you put have the following snippet inside each of your workers:
+It's critical you include the following snippet inside each of your workers:

 ```javascript
   context.callbackWaitsForEmptyEventLoop = false
 ```

-If this snippet is not used, then requests to your website could incur additional latency.
+If this snippet is not used then requests to your website could incur additional latency.

 ## ❗ Issues